NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Data_Download_and_Upload.md

 		  }

-This error message means that the user does not have dbGaP access to the project that the file belongs to.
+This error message indicates that the user does not have dbGaP access to the project to which the file belongs.
 Instructions for requesting access from dbGaP can be found [here](https://gdc.nci.nih.gov/access-data/obtaining-access-controlled-data/registering-and-working-era-commons-and-dbgap).

 ### File Availability Error